Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

 In recent years, measurements at RHIC and LHC demonstrate that jets can be a useful probe for the spin structure of the nucleon~\cite{Aschenauer:2016our,Adamczyk:2017wld,Boer:2014lka}.
 The advent of the ElC with its high luminosity and polarized beams will unlock the full potential of jets as novel tools for probing nucleon structure.
-It is thus not a surprise that jet physics at the EIC has become a fast emerging field of research~\cite{Liu:2018trl,Arratia:2020nxw,Liu:2020dct,Aschenauer:2019uex,Arratia:2019vju,Arratia:2020ssx,Kang:2020xyq,Aschenauer:2017jsk,Zheng:2018ssm}.
-While a lot of progress has been made in jet physics at the EIC, flavor separation in jet production and the associated spin asymmetries presents a major challenge and has not been addressed in the literature.
-As collimated spray of hadrons, jet observables are typically inclusive over the final-state hadrons within the jet.
-As a consequence, although jets are better proxies of parton-level dynamics, they typically lack flavor tagging, as used extensively in traditional SIDIS observables.
+It is thus not a surprise that jet physics at the EIC has become a fast emerging research field~\cite{Liu:2018trl,Arratia:2020nxw,Liu:2020dct,Aschenauer:2019uex,Arratia:2019vju,Arratia:2020ssx,Kang:2020xyq,Aschenauer:2017jsk,Zheng:2018ssm}.
+While great progress has been made in jet physics at the EIC, flavor separation in jet production and the associated spin asymmetries presents a major challenge and has not been addressed in the literature.
+Measurements on jets are typically inclusive over the final-state hadrons.
+As a consequence, although jets are better proxies of parton-level dynamics, they typically lack flavor tagging.
 However, it is well-known that flavor separation is essential in mapping out the flavor and spin structure of the nucleon at the EIC.
-Within this context, there has now been some recent work on jet fragmentation functions, see Refs.~\cite{Kang:2020xyq,Kang:2017btw}, where measuring the distribution of hadrons inside jets allows for some amount of flavor separation.
+Within this context, there have been some recent works on measuring hadron distributions inside jets~\cite{Kang:2020xyq,Kang:2017btw} to allow for some amount of flavor separation.